COVID-19 pandemic in Mexico: April–May 2020

 On April 10, the total confirmed deaths surpassed two hundred with 233 deaths and 3,844 cases confirmed by Mexican authorities.
 The government of Baja California closed a plant belonging to the multinational giant Smiths Group after the firm refused to sell ventilators to the Mexican government.
 On the same day, Mexican consulates in the United States announced the deaths of 181 Mexican nationals due to the COVID-19 pandemic.

 On April 13, the number of COVID-19 infections in the country passed 5,000; there were 332 deaths.
 The Mexican Navy announced it would open ten voluntary self-isolation units to shelter 4,000 COVID-19 patients in Mexico City, Guerrero, Jalisco, Michoacan, Sinaloa, Tamaulipas and Veracruz.
 Sonora became the first state in the country to declare a curfew.

 The number of coronavirus cases surges past 10,000 to 10,544 with 970 deaths on April 21.
 The death toll surpassed the 1,000 figure on April 23.
 Tijuana expects its hospitals to run out of space over the weekend.

 On May 1, Mexico surpassed 20,000 infections of COVID-19.
 Mexicanos contra la corrupción (Mexicans against corruption) alleged that Léon Manuel Bartlett, son of Manuel Bartlett the head of the Comisión Federal de Electricidad (CFE), fraudulently tried to sell overpriced ventilators to the Mexican Institute of Social Security (IMSS) in Hidalgo.
 On May 2, Mexico surpassed 2,000 deaths due to the COVID-19 pandemic.
 At least forty Mexican and Guatemalan farm workers in Canada contracted coronavirus, that according to the United Food and Commercial Workers.

 An article published on The New York Times on May 8 assured that both the federal government and the state government of Mexico City ignored the wave of coronavirus deaths in the capital city.
 The article criticized the way that President Andrés Manuel López Obrador has been handling the pandemic citing the lack of testing done and the fact that the government has been hiding the real number of COVID-19 cases and deaths.
 It was also mentioned that despite the fact that Undersecretary Hugo López-Gatell has been saying that "We [Mexico] have flattened the curve" and that only 5% of those infected will show symptoms, and only 5% of those patients with symptoms will go to the hospital, experts say that "their model is wrong" and that "there's a very good consensus on that".

 More than 100 health workers (doctors, nurses, orderlies, etc.) are among the 3,573 dead from the virus on May 12.

-Between May 9 and May 15, 13,000 new cases were confirmed.
+Between May 9 and 15, 13,000 new cases were confirmed.
 The totals were 42,595 cases, 10,057 active cases, and 4,477 deaths on May 15.

 On May 22, the number of new cases and deaths reported in 24-hours reached a record high of 2,973 and 420 respectively.